Costume Designers

 Dutch Golden Age & Fashion Heritage

-Access to the Netherlands' distinctive costume traditions, from Dutch Golden Age ruffs and lace collars to traditional Volendam folk dress, Delft-inspired textiles, and Amsterdam's contemporary fashion ateliers.
+Access to the Netherlands' distinctive costume traditions, from Dutch Golden Age ruffs and lace collars to traditional Volendam folk dress, Delft-inspired textiles, and Amsterdam's modern fashion ateliers.

 02.